BQuophi/Clicked-IBMSkillsBuild-Employee-Attrition-Project/README.md

 One of the first things to do as a analyst is to critically take some time to look at the data to understand its features.
 This step is crucial because it helps to identify inconsistencies and missing value scenarios.
 This helps analysts to ask relevant questions during subsequent meetings with the client to understand the data and requirements properly.

-As shown below, critically examining the data helped to identify the case of missing values
+As shown below, critically examining the data helped to identify the case of missing values before even beginning the analysis.

 ![missing-val-img](https://github.com/BQuophi/Clicked-IBMSkillsBuild-Employee-Attrition-Project/assets/92530942/db147317-a4c8-46a3-985e-6dda5a94f692)